Redeveloped Tynemouth Station gets royal reopening

 The work has included putting 4,600 new panes of glass into the station's canopies.

-Funding was also provided by North Tyneside Council, Station Developments Limited, English Heritage and Nexus.'Phoenix rising'
+Funding was also provided by North Tyneside Council, Station Developments Limited, English Heritage and Nexus.

 The princess will meet the partners involved in the scheme, the restoration project team, community groups, local schoolchildren and Tynemouth market traders.